 In September 2014 we drilled a bore hole and started building our first 3 classrooms.
 Then in January 2015 the walls from the old building collapsed.
 The PTA borrowed a tent so lessons continued.There were great, all day celebrations when the school was finally handed over to the Department of Education.

 Over the next couple of years we installed a solar water pump and built 4 showers for the girls at the school and provided them with menstrual training and pads so that they would not have to miss school.
 WASH training was taught throughout the school and community.

-The garden will teach the children both valuable life skills and income generating skills to help feed them and their families.
+The garden teaches the children valuable life skills to help feed them and their families to generate income.